Theodore Frelinghuysen Dwight: Boston Public Library

 In March 1892, Dwight was chosen to head the Boston Public Library, at a critical point in the Library's history.
 A new building on Boston’s Copley Square was under construction and Dwight's selection was eagerly anticipated by Boston society.
 He began his job on April 13, 1892, but his tenure was from the outset characterized by personal and professional turmoil.
 Henry Adams was aware of the crisis that faced both Dwight and the Library, writing to a family friend: "Rumors reach me about Dwight, and grow more emphatic, but I am in deadly terror of him, and want to escape being drawn into the inevitable collapse of his ambitions.
 I never had so much difficulty in keeping out of a quarrel as in this case."
-He left Boston within a year and spent the summer of 1893 in Rome, Italy, where he represented Isabella Stewart Gardner on acquiring a number of items from the famous 1892 Borghese Collection sale handled by the Italian dealer Vincenzo Menozzi.

 On December 19, 1893, Dwight gave four-months' notice that he would leave the Library on April 30, 1894, but Library trustees immediately granted him a leave of absence for the remainder of his term, stating publicly that his departure was due to "poor health and inability to stand the cares and responsibilities of the office."
 Rumors in Boston suggested that his resignation was not voluntary.
 The Boston Globe opined:

 Dwight may also have been moonlighting elsewhere in a way that interfered with his duties at the Library.
-In 1895, within months of his departure from the Boston Public Library, Dwight published two hefty volumes of Civil War History for the Military Historical Society of Massachusetts, of which he was a member: Campaigns in Virginia 1861-1862, The Virginia Campaign of 1862 Under General Pope and Critical Sketches of Some of the Federal and Confederate Commanders.
+In 1895, within a year of his departure from the Boston Public Library, he published two volumes of Civil War History for the Military Historical Society of Massachusetts, of which he was a member: Campaigns in Virginia 1861-1862, The Virginia Campaign of 1862 Under General Pope and Critical Sketches of Some of the Federal and Confederate Commanders.
+Dwight's work on these two hefty volumes must have been underway for a least two years before their publication.

 With his reputation as a librarian ruined in Boston, Dwight wrote to his friend Isabella Stewart Gardner on August 27, 1894, that he had no prospects there, but might move to Chicago and seek work there.
 "My efforts to be patient & cheerful usually end in failure," he wrote to Gardner, a reference to the emotional problems that Adams and others had noted off and on for years.